AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/markdown.rst

 * ``## Heading level 2``

-You can also specify level 3 and 4 headings, though because there isn't much difference visually between 2 and 3, 3 is hardly ever used.
+You can also specify level 3 and 4 headings, which may be useful if you want a heading without an entry in the table of contents.
+However, this doesn't find much use.
+There also isn't much difference visually between 2 and 3, and as such 3 is hardly ever used.

 You can also use **bold text** as a heading (see next section).